Tuesday, August 13, 2024

 "Where can I go from your Spirit?
 Where can I flee from your presence?
 If I go up to the heavens, you are there; if I make my bed in the depths, you are there.
 If I rise on the wings of the dawn, if I settle on the far side of the sea, even there your hand will guide me, your right hand will hold me fast."
 Psalm 139-7-10

 We are never lost to God.
 No matter where we go or what we do, He is present.
-Although He knows every detail about us, His ultimate desire and greatest gift is that He allows us to know Him too.
+Although He knows every detail about us, His ultimate desire and greatest gift is that He allows us to know Him, too.

-One of Jesus's last prayers on earth perfectly describes this desire: "Father, the time has come.
+One of Jesus's last prayers perfectly describes this desire: "Father, the time has come.
 Glorify your Son, that your Son may glorify you.
 For you granted him authority over all people that he might give eternal life to all those you have given him.
 Now this is eternal life: that they may know you the only true God, and Jesus Christ, whom you have sent.
 I have brought you glory on earth by completing the work you gave me to do.
 And now, Father, glorify me in your presence with the glory I had with you before the world began."
 John 17:1-5

 "I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well."
 Psalm 139:14